ronakmangroliya/Image_Downloader_IOS/README.md

 # Image Downloader - IOS

-• Add the needed model for the image, to store the image URL and title, and to store the collection of images.
+• Add the needed model for the image, to store the image URL and title, and to store the collection of images. <br>
 • Use this code to download image data to the app's memory.
-When the user selects the image name in the picker, the image view should be updated with the new image data.
+When the user selects the image name in the picker, the image view should be updated with the new image data. <br>
 • Use appropriate Queues to keep the UI thread active.